 | Call 2013

-Katie specialises in banking, company, commercial, insolvency and property work.
-She is a contributing author to the Personal Insolvency volumes of Atkins Court Forms, regularly appears in the High Court as sole counsel and very recently appeared in the Supreme Court as second junior for the respondents in Regency Villas Title Ltd and others v Diamond Resorts (Europe) Ltd and others UKSC 57.
+Katie specialises in banking, company, commercial and insolvency work.
+She is a contributing author to the Personal Insolvency volumes of Atkins Court Forms and regularly appears in the High Court as sole counsel.

 Experience and Expertise

 Katie has a busy general commercial practice, with a particular emphasis on insolvency work (personal and corporate).
 She is a contributing author to the Personal Insolvency volumes of Atkins Court Forms and regularly appears in the High Court as sole counsel in insolvency cases.

 She graduated from Durham University in 2010 (1st Class, LLB ELS), having achieved the highest mark in the commercial law module that year.
 Subsequently, she interned at the UN International Criminal Tribunal for the Former Yugoslavia and worked for an international technology consultancy firm in the City, before she decided to come to the Bar.
 She is also a co-opted member of the Young Barristers’ Committee.

 Katie is repeatedly instructed to advise, draft pleadings and represent clients in commercial cases, many of which are banking, property and technology matters.